Table of Contents

 The inflammation associated with osteoarthritis occurs because of the repeated injury that occurs when two bones rub directly against each other without the cushioning effect that cartilage provides.

 The cause of osteoarthritis is not fully understood; however, medical researchers do know that it is not caused just by normal wear and tear.
-Often, repeated movement or injury to the affected join occurs before osteoarthritis develops.
+Often, repeated movement or injury to the affected joint occurs before osteoarthritis develops.

 Treatment for osteoarthritis involves treating pain using non-opioid pain medicines that help reduce inflammation, using physical therapy to optimize the function of the joint, and sometimes surgically replacing the affected joint.